eduardosanzb/receiver-sender-challenge/README.md

 ### Conclusion

 I think the challenge in the server was to deliver a more maintainable and scalable solution.
-A lot of assumptions were made (e.g. Only allowing POST request).
+Some assumptions were made (e.g. Only allowing POST request).